Dieu et mon droit: Language

-For the Royal coat of arms of the Kingdom of England to have a French rather than English motto was not unusual, given that Norman French was the primary language of the English Royal Court and ruling class following the rule of William the Conqueror of Normandy and later the Plantagenets.
-Another Old French phrase also appears in the full achievement of the Royal Arms.
-The motto of the Order of the Garter, Honi soit qui mal y pense ("Spurned be the one who thinks ill of it"), appears on a representation of a garter behind the shield.
+It was not unusual for the royal coat of arms of the Kingdom of England to have a French rather than English motto, given that Norman French was the primary language of the English Royal Court and ruling class following the rule of William the Conqueror of Normandy and later the Plantagenets.
+Another Old French phrase also appears in the full achievement of the Royal Arms: the motto of the Order of the Garter, Honi soit qui mal y pense ("Shamed be the one who thinks ill of it"), appears on a representation of a garter behind the shield.
 Modern French spelling has changed honi to honni, but the motto has not been updated.